robert-hoff/code-resolver/README.md

 ## Usage
-Run `MakeTemplates` to set up source files in `/dev`.
+Run `MakeTemplatesUI` to set up source files in `/dev`.
 Solve Codeforces problems in these files.

 Run `CodeResolverUI` to resolve and package source files into a format suitable for submission.
 The target result is written to the Java base folder `src/main/java` and will not belong to any package.